andreasvarga/MatrixPencils.jl/README.md

 **Some applications to structured linear matrix pencils of the form [A-λE B; C D]**

-* ***spkstruct**  Determination of the complete Kronecker structure
+* **spkstruct**  Determination of the complete Kronecker structure
 * **sprank**  Determination of the normal rank
 * **speigvals**  Computation of the finite and infinite eigenvalues
 * **spzeros**  Computation of the finite and infinite (Smith) zeros

+**Manipulation of linearizations of the form [A-λE B; C D] of polynomial or rational matrices**

+* **lsminreal** Computation of least order strong liniarizations of rational matrices.
+* **lsminreal2** Computation of least order strong liniarizations of rational matrices (potentially more efficient).
+* **lsequal**  Check the equivalence two linearizations.

 A complete list of implemented functions is available [here](https://sites.google.com/site/andreasvargacontact/home/software/matrix-pencils-in-julia).

 ## Future plans

-The collection of tools will be extended by adding new functionality, such as tools for the manipulation of regular pencils (e.g., reduction to a block-diagonal structure, eigenvalue assignment), manipulation of structured linear pencils arising from the linearization of polynomial and rational matrices (e.g., computation of strong linearizations), etc.
+The collection of tools will be extended by adding new functionality, such as tools for the manipulation of regular pencils (e.g., reduction to a block-diagonal structure, eigenvalue assignment), building linearizations of polynomial matrices, applications of structured linear pencils manipulations to polynomial matrix problems, etc.